nevermind-7/Coffe-CustomPage/CustomPage/CustomPage/README.txt

-﻿1) Inside Database folder, reeplace the directory of the database engine in the database creation.
+﻿1) Inside Database folder, replace the directory of the database in the database creation script.
 2) Change in webconfig the datasource of the database